 Floors including sub-floors

 Repair category 1

-Notes Generally firm to the tread, with no obvious significant defects.

-Internal joinery and kitchen fittings

-Repair category 1

 Notes There are no obvious significant defects.

+Internal joinery and kitchen fittings Repair category 1 Notes There are no obvious significant defects.
+Internal glazing is assumed to be of safety glass.

 Chimney breasts and fireplaces

-Repair category 1
+Repair category -

-Notes There are no obvious significant defects.
+Notes N/A